Arthritis in Cats: Signs, Symptoms & Treatment Options

 Anti-inflammatory medication can ease the swelling and pain associated with feline arthritis.
 Non-steroidal anti-inflammatory drugs (NSAIDs) can relieve symptoms for hours at a time.
 More severe inflammation may respond to steroids.
 Your cat will take either one form of medication or the other, never both at the same time.

 If your cat suffers from rheumatoid arthritis, your vet may order a course of therapy.
 Drugs commonly prescribed for cats include corticosteroids, fluticasone, prednisone, budesonide, dexamethasone, cyclosporine, cyclophosphamide, methotrexate, danazol, vincristine, and ketoconazole.
+While drugs may cause some uncomfortable side effects, cats suffer far less from these issues than dogs who receive immunosuppressive therapy.

 Special Diets

-Modifications to your cat’s dietary and nutritional intake can help control arthritis.
+Modifications to your cat's dietary and nutritional intake can help control arthritis.
 Your veterinarian may recommend a specific diet that features anti-inflammatory foods.
 Your cat may also need dietary changes to support a weight-loss regimen.
+Weight loss in obese animals can ease the stress on weight-bearing joints.
+Your cat may simply need to eat smaller meals or fewer snacks, or he may need a special low-fat diet of some kind.

 Nutritional Supplements

+If your cat can't get all the help he needs from dietary changes, your veterinarian may recommend certain nutritional supplements that control inflammation and support joint health.
 For example, turmeric can tame some of the inflammation associated with osteoarthritis thanks to its active ingredient, curcumin.
 Supplementation with glucosamine, chondroitin, and omega-3 fatty acids may also prove helpful.

 Exercise